sarabellei/rtd_tutorial/docs/source/index.rst

 You can download Cling from `GitHub <https://github.com/root-project/cling>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

   This project is under active development.
-   Lumache has its documentation hosted on Read the Docs.
-   Lumache has its documentation hosted on Read the Docs.
+  Cling has its documentation hosted on Read the Docs.

 .. figure:: images/sphynx_cat.jpeg